bvalosek/sack/README.md

 This removes the knowledge and logic from `UserController` on how to connect to a database.

-In large applicaitons, things like model stores, application configs, service handles, etc. are all used across several different parts of an application.
+In large applications, things like model stores, application configs, service handles, etc. are all used across several different parts of an application.
 Relying on every consumer object to manage its dependencies violates [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) and [SRP](http://en.wikipedia.org/wiki/Single_responsibility_principle), making your codebase difficult to maintain as it scales.

+The goal is to reduce how tightly coupled your various objects are by removing the knowledge of *how to create* other dependency objects, and simply rely on expressing *what kid* of objects we need.

 ## Usage